cnk/easy_thumbnails_example/README.md

 ## Round 6: How to upload an image in a form + view test

-Checkout the 'round-6' tag.
+Checkout the 'round-6' tag and 'pip install -r requirements.txt' to install factory_boy, a library that makes it easy to create model data in your tests.

 I don't want to have to depend on S3 when I am noodling around on my laptop, so the first commit in this round reverses the S3 storage configuration changes from round 5.

+Now, let's add some tests.
+In particular, let's test our image uploads.
+The easy_thumbnails app has some tests of its own, so I looked at that they do to create test files.
+The most interesting part is the function they use to create an image in memory and then pass that to the form for uploading.
+If you look at user_profile/tests.py, you will see a copy of the create_image function.

+Also of interest is the UserFactory in user_profiles/factories.py.
+This can be used and extended to create user objects in your test suites.